A Unifying Model of Genome Evolution Under Parsimony: Methods

 A non-minimal adjacency $\{ x_{\alpha}, y_{\beta} \}$ is (see Figure \ref{nonMinimalElementsClassification}(B)): \begin{easylist}[itemize] & a \emph{leaf} if $L'_{x_{\alpha}} \cup L'_{y_{\beta}} = \{ \}$, & else, as it is not a junction, neither $x_{\alpha}$ or $y_{\beta}$ are junction sides and it is \emph{complex} if $| L'_{x_{\alpha}} | > 1$ or $| L'_{y_{\beta}} | > 1$, & else $| L'_{x_{\alpha}} | \le 1$, $| L'_{y_{\beta}} | \le 1$ and: && the adjacency is \emph{redundant} if $L_{x_{\alpha}} \cup L_{y_{\beta}} = \{ \{ x_{\alpha}, y_{\beta} \} \}$, && else \emph{complicating} if $\{ A(x_{\alpha}), A(y_{\beta}) \}$ is a non-trivial lifted adjacency, && else $\{ A(x_{\alpha}), A(y_{\beta}) \}$ is a trivial lifted adjacency and, as it is not a bridge either: &&& $\tilde{L}'_{A(x_{\alpha})} \cup \tilde{L}'_{A(y_{\beta})} = \{ \}$ and it is an \emph{unnecessary bridge}, &&& else $(L'_{A(x_{\alpha})} \cup L'_{x_\alpha}) \setminus \{ \{ x_\alpha, y_\beta \} \} \le 1$ and $(L'_{A(y_{\beta})} \cup L'_{y_\beta}) \setminus \{ \{ x_\alpha, y_\beta \} \} \le 1$ and it is a \emph{removable bridge}. \end{easylist}

 \begin{lemma} A $G$-minimal AVG contains no $G$-reducible non-minimal elements. \end{lemma}

 \begin{proof} We prove the contrapositive.
 It is easily verified that the deletion of any single non-minimal vertex or contraction of a non-minimal branch from an AVG results in a reduction that is also an AVG.
-Similarly, it is easily verified that the deletion of each possible type of non-minimal label/adjacency from an AVG results in a reduction that is also an AVG, with the exceptions of a complex non-minimal adjacency, which, as an AVG contains no ambiguity, can not be present within an AVG, and a removable bridge adjacency.
+It is also easily verified that the deletion of each possible type of non-minimal label/adjacency from an AVG results in a reduction that is also an AVG, with the exceptions of a complex non-minimal adjacency, which can not be present within an AVG (because such an edge implies ambiguity), and a removable bridge adjacency.
 After deletion of a removable bridge adjacency $\{ x_\alpha, y_\beta \}$ the adjacency $\{ A(x_\alpha), A(y_\beta) \}$ ceases to be a junction adjacency, and may either become a bridge, in which case the resulting graph is an AVG, or it may become a non-minimal adjacency.
-If it becomes a non-minimal adjacency, then, by the prior argument, if it is not a removable bridge adjacency then its deletion results in an AVG, else if it a removable bridge then after the deletion of $\{ A(x_\alpha), A(y_\beta) \}$, the process of considering if $\{ A(A(x_\alpha)), A(A(y_\beta)) \}$ is non-minimal is repeated iteratively, etc. until the resulting graph is an AVG. \end{proof}
+If it becomes a non-minimal adjacency, then, by the prior argument, if it is not a removable bridge adjacency then its deletion results in an AVG, else if it is a removable bridge then after the deletion of $\{ A(x_\alpha), A(y_\beta) \}$, the process of considering if $\{ A(A(x_\alpha)), A(A(y_\beta)) \}$ is non-minimal and deleting if necessary is repeated iteratively until the resulting graph is an AVG. \end{proof}

 \begin{lemma} The only $G$-reducible adjacencies in the $G$-unbridged graph of an extension of $G$ containing no non-minimal elements are junction adjacencies. \end{lemma}

 \begin{proof} By definition, the only $G$-reducible adjacencies in an extension of $G$ with no $G$-reducible non-minimal elements are junction adjacencies and bridges.
 Each deletion of a $G$-reducible bridge adjacency does not create any $G$-reducible non-minimal adjacencies, as a junction adjacency connecting sides that are the lifting ancestors of the sides connected by a bridge adjacency remains a junction adjacency after the deletion of the bridge, and the lifted adjacencies incident with the sides connected by the bridge, which are non-trivial, lift to this junction instead and therefore remain non-trivial. \end{proof}